Abdul-Kaium5/arch-btrfs-install/problem.md

-**for intall arch btrfs with archinstall use premounted directory in disk section other setting as usual you like.before that create btrfs subvolume and the just run archinstaller.**
+**for intall arch btrfs with archinstall use premounted directory[/mnt] in disk section other setting as usual you like.before that create btrfs subvolume and the just run archinstaller.**